 As with any surgical procedure, there are risks.
 It is best to talk to your orthopaedic surgeon before and after surgery to discuss all possible risks and complications.

 You should expect some tenderness, pain, and stiffness after the surgery.
 It's important to remember that during your surgical procedure, your elbow will become re-injured in order to encourage proper healing.
-These symptoms are common after surgery and will be reduced if you commit to conservative treatments and physical therapy during your rehabilitation.
+These symptoms are common after surgery and will be reduced if you commit to conservative treatments and PT during your rehabilitation.

 If you have already undergone elbow surgery, we recommend you visit our Post-Surgery Rehabilition and Recovery for Elbow Surgery page.